 CF is ideal for launch momentum; A+ fits scaling and brand reach.

-e.g. Parallel Flight used Reg CF; Aptera leveraged Reg A+ to scale.
+e.g. Some early-stage startups use Reg CF; many growth issuers use Reg A+ to scale.

 Startups / Early stage